-The Ara Project – named for the genus of macaws – is dedicated to saving the two native species of Costa Rica: the well-known Scarlet Macaw and the endangered Great Green Macaw.
-The project helps protect these incredible birds from threats by establishing captive breeding programs and reintroducing offspring into the wild.
+The Macaw Recovery Network, formerly The Ara Project, is dedicated to saving the two native species of Costa Rica: the well-known Scarlet Macaw and the endangered Great Green Macaw.
+The network helps protect these incredible birds from threats by establishing captive breeding programs and reintroducing offspring into the wild.

 The Indianapolis Zoo joined these efforts in 2015, and recently, the Zoo’s resources provided an opportunity for Dr. Sam Williams, director of the network, and his mentor and the 2016 Indianapolis Prize winner, Dr. Carl Jones.
 The pair are now working to monitor and manage wild Great Green Macaws to develop the best practices for parrot conservation.